 But as we near the end of the village, my new friend—smiling sweetly and holding my hand—sticks out her other hand, as if asking me for something to eat.
 I have protein bars and trail mix in my bag, and I’m looking into the face of a little girl who needs that food far more than I do.
 I remember the instructions I was given and start to shake my head slightly, not wanting to say no, all the while trying to keep a smile on my face.

-With a pleading look, she sticks her hand out again and says something I don’t understand.
+With a pleading look, she sticks her hand out again, clearly hungry, and says something I don’t understand.
 I imagine it’s something like, “Please, sir, give me something.”

 Again, I shake my head slightly, trying my best to smile.
 That’s when she raises her voice louder and tries to grab my bag.
 Reflexively, I turn my bag away so that she can’t touch it.
 Not only am I not giving this hungry little girl some food, but now I’m physically, intentionally working to keep her from it.